orsenthil/senthil.learntosolveit.com-deploy/posts/2019/05/25/book-review-origin-story-a-big-history-of-everything.rst

 Newton's View:

-    Isaac Newton saw God as the “first cause” of everything and argued that He was present in all of space.
+    Isaac Newton saw God as the "first cause" of everything and argued that He was present in all of space.

 About Goldilocks Condition:

-    We don’t know what Goldilocks conditions allowed a universe to emerge, and we still can’t explain it any better than novelist Terry Pratchett did when he wrote, “The current state of knowledge can be summarized thus: In the beginning, there was nothing, which exploded.”
+    We don't know what Goldilocks conditions allowed a universe to emerge, and we still can't explain it any better than novelist Terry Pratchett did when he wrote, "The current state of knowledge can be summarized thus: In the beginning, there was nothing, which exploded."

 Indian Veda's view on creation of universe:

-    Like the “neither non-existence nor existence” of the Indian Vedas, this tension seems to have bootstrapped our universe.
+    Like the "neither non-existence nor existence" of the Indian Vedas, this tension seems to have bootstrapped our universe.

 Attempt to recreate the conditions of origin of universe: